SioKCronin/website/content/vision.md

 I'm interested in nuturting communities of engineering practice that embrace what artists have long known to be true - imagination is a portal to the powerhouse of the subconcsious.
+The body has a role in ideation.
 There are rich human cultural traditions that challenge and exite the mind-body, leading to innovation.
 We can dance the joy of witnessing beauty.
 We can draw our demons.
 We can blend our voices in song and feel our mutual resonance.
-Why do keep such pratices so far from engineers?
-Why are offices not set up to prioritize the human body?
-Why are designers the only one's allowed to have creative practice in the engineering ecosystem, while engineers are creatively solving problems every day?
-I will continue to dedicate my management practice to addressing these questions, and weaving in more and more humanity and creativity into our conception of what it means to build technical systems.
+This is a theme I explore with my partner Carl Tashian, and we are brewing some programming to suppor this development.

 That I am at this point where I believe I can articulate the connections between my studio practice (self), network practice (community), and the teams and systems